wp-plugins/vrpconnector/README.txt

 == Changelog ==
 = 1.0.4 =
-* Plugin settings link (visable after VRPConnector plugin is activated) added to plugins list.
+* Plugin settings link (visible after VRPConnector plugin is activated) added to plugins list.
 * Shortcode examples added to installation documentation.
+* Settings page renamed from VRP to VRPConnector

 = 1.0.3 =
 * ShortCodes can be used in Widget Text